avasqueze/lambda-kappa-architecture/README.md

 Spark couldn't restart the calculation there.
 Overall the curve is at some points above the real purchases as well.
 Reason for this is synchronization.
 Spark needs some time to restart and to get the message to restart.
 Within this window spark is still catching messages.
+That's why the curve is at some points about the real purchases.

 ![lambda-results](./docs/lambda_results.png)
 Figure 6: Lambda Results